Two-photon optical shielding of collisions between ultracold polar molecules: Discussion and conclusion

-The range of $\Omega_1$ and $\Omega_2$ values varying with $\Delta$ (with $\delta=0$) (Fig.\ref{fig:omega1omega2}), leads to quite large laser intensities, considering the weak TEDM of the quasi-forbidden one-photon transition $v_X=0 \rightarrow v_{b(0^+)}=0$ chosen in this proposal.
+The working principle of 2-OS and its mapping onto MW-S is best explained by the “cleanest” coupling of the (weakly dipole-allowed) $X$-$b$ transition: the $b$ state is the lowest electronic state accessible via a dipole-allowed transition, leading to the most isolated, or closest to the idealized 3-level scheme.
+Considering the weak TEDM of the quasi-forbidden one-photon transition $v_X=0 \rightarrow v_{b(0^+)}=0$, the range of $\Omega_1$ and $\Omega_2$ values varying with $\Delta$ (with $\delta=0$) displayed in Fig.\ref{fig:omega1omega2}), leads to quite large laser intensities.
 However, as the Raman condition $\delta=0$ is fulfilled at infinity (\textit{i.e.} for individual molecules), one can significantly reduce the value of $\Delta$ without hampering the efficiency of the 2-OS scheme.
 Moreover, as the proposed scheme can be generalized to any intermediate state $|\tilde{q} \rangle$, excited electronic states with large TEDM can be readily used, allowing for moderate laser intensities $I_1$ and $I_2$.
-For example, coupling via the $A^1 \Sigma^+$ state in $^{23}$Na$^{39}$K yields the desired $\Omega_{\mathrm{eff}}/(2 \pi) \sim 10$~MHz with an estimated $I_{2}~(\gg I_{1})$ on the order of $10^{3}$ W/cm$^2$ for $\Omega_1 / \Omega_2 = 0.01$, and $\Delta = 2 \pi \times 100~{\mathrm{MHz}}$.
-Therefore, we expect that the proposed scheme could be successfully implemented in a forthcoming experiment.
-Full dynamical calculations extending those of \cite{xie2020} to the 2-OS case are under progress.
+For example, coupling via the $A^1 \Sigma^+$ state in $^{23}$Na$^{39}$K yields the desired $\Omega_{\mathrm{eff}}/(2 \pi) \sim 10$~MHz with an estimated $I_{2}~(\gg I_{1})$ on the order of $10^{4}$ W/cm$^2$ for $\Omega_1 / \Omega_2 \sim 10^{-2}$, and a loss probability due to off-resonant scattering below $10^{-6}$ per collision.
+Note that the two-photon coupling scheme allows using a common laser source in combination with frequency modulation for driving both optical transitions.
+Thus, the optical phase noise is common mode and the overall phase stability is determined by the purity of the microwave modulation source.
+Therefore, we expect that the proposed scheme could be successfully implemented in a forthcoming experiment, helped by full dynamical calculations extending those of Ref. \cite{xie2020} to the 2-OS case.

 In summary, we have proposed a new scheme for shielding of inelastic and reactive short-range collisions based on two-photon transitions.
 It allows taking advantage of optically driven transitions including insensitivity to polarization and flexibility in the choice of electronic states, while suppressing undesired off-resonant photon scattering which was present in the previously proposed 1-OS.
 Our method is applicable to a broad range of bialkali molecules, with expected efficiencies comparable to the previously demonstrated mw shielding scheme.
 Our results may be of importance in experiments where collisional losses in general pose a major limitation to the achievable lifetimes and densities of ultracold molecular gases.